-- 1. Have older partners. - 2.
-Suffer from sexually transmitted infections, display sexual behaviours beyond expected sexual development or become pregnant.
+- 1. Have older partners.

+- 2. Suffer from sexually transmitted infections, display sexual behaviours beyond expected sexual development or become pregnant.

+- 3. Go missing from home or school.

+- 4. Become withdrawn.

+- 5. Self-harm.

 Young people who are victims of CCE include those who are: